drbean/edit/tsailin/pasteur_perspective.md

 **3.4.1 Departmental collective efficacy**

-To measure departmental collective efficacy, we collected the subjective measures over the three years (2007-2009).
-The survey asked the respondents to 'assess your department/institute's capabilities and practices on pursuing research excellence/research commercialization over the past three years compared to other equivalent departments.'
+To measure departmental collective efficacy, we collected subjective measures for the three years (2007-2009).
+The survey asked the respondents to 'assess your department/institute's capabilities and practices pursuing research excellence/research commercialization over the past three years compared to other equivalent departments.'
 Three original items loaded on a single factor having an eigenvalue of 1.048 (α = .75) (see Appendix 1).